Ph1n-Pham/phineas/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am an undergraduate double majoring in Computer science and Data Analytics at Denison University.
 Python, R, C++, SQL are the programming languages I am good at.
 I love to learn and build something new, innovative and creative.
-I’m looking forward to a career in ML Engineer and Data Science 🧑‍💻.
+I’m looking forward to a career in ML Engineering and Data Science 🧑‍💻.

 **✨ I am interested in Artificial Intelligence, Machine Learning, anything DATA**